 The Law Reform (Testamentary Promises) Act 1949 allows people to seek provision from an estate if a deceased promised to reward them for a service undertaken while they were alive, but failed to record this in their will.

 An example of this is a case where a deceased man had promised his grandson and his grandson’s de facto partner that he would “look after” them and their children.
-The deceased had lived with the couple for the last seven years of his 100-year life, and the grandson’s partner had taken on significant responsibility caring for him.
-This included meals, dishes, laundry, personal care, undertaking shopping and medical visits.
+The deceased had lived with the couple for the last seven years of his 100-year life, and the grandson’s partner had taken on significant responsibility for caring for him.
+This care included meals, dishes, laundry, personal care, undertaking shopping and medical visits.

-The circumstances were at times difficult, with the partner juggling the man’s care alongside that of her own children.
+The circumstances were at times challenging, with the partner juggling the man’s care alongside that of her children.
 The deceased was also recovering from major surgery at the beginning of his stay and suffered from increasing dementia.
 The grandson and partner separated following the man’s death, but the partner succeeded in her testamentary promises claim and was awarded $70,000.